seandstewart/bardly/pending/tragedies/hamlet/uncut.md

 Of mine own eyes.

 **MARCELLUS**
-Is it not like the king?
+Is it not like the king? /

 **HORATIO**
-As thou art to thyself:
+/ As thou art to thyself:
-Such was the very armour he had on
+Such was the very armor he had on
 When he the ambitious Norway combated;
 So frown'd he once, when, in an angry parle,
 He smote the sledded Polacks on the ice.